In God We Trust: All Others Pay Cash: Critical reception

-Eugene Bergmann has called the novel Shepherd's most important work, and anthology editor Gardner Dozois noted in 2002 that it is also Shepherd's best known work.
-The novel was a New York Times best-seller in 1966.
+Eugene Bergmann, who published a study of Shepherd's published works, has called the novel his most important work, and anthology editor Gardner Dozois noted in 2002 that it is also Shepherd's best known work.
+Decades after its publication, the novel was claimed to have been a New York Times best-seller in 1966.
 At the time of Shepherd's death in 1999, it had been through 10 printings.

 In God We Trust: All Others Pay Cash was the 142nd best-selling novel on Amazon.com the week after Shepherd died, when the novel was 33 years old.

 Adaptations

-Four of the short stories ("Duel in the Snow", "The Counterfeit Secret Circle Member Gets the Message", "My Old Man and the Lascivious Special Award That Heralded the Birth of Pop Art", and "Grover Dill and the Tasmanian Devil") were used as the basis for A Christmas Story.
-Some phrases and small elements of other stories were also used for that film.
-Another short story used for the film, "The Grandstand Passion Play of Delbert and the Bumpus Hounds", appeared in Shepherd's second book of stories, Wanda Hickey's Night of Golden Memories.
+Four of the short stories ("Duel in the Snow", "The Counterfeit Secret Circle Member Gets the Message", "My Old Man and the Lascivious Special Award That Heralded the Birth of Pop Art", and "Grover Dill and the Tasmanian Devil") were used as the basis for the 1983 film A Christmas Story.
+Some phrases and small elements of other stories were also incorporated.
+Another short story, "The Grandstand Passion Play of Delbert and the Bumpus Hounds", was drawn from Shepherd's second book of them, Wanda Hickey's Night of Golden Memories.

 The five short stories that were used as the basis for A Christmas Story were collected under the title A Christmas Story and published as a stand-alone book in 2003.

 Other short stories in the book were used for the 1994 sequel My Summer Story.